top of page

 Hi, I'm Ming!

 I’m a tenure-track Assistant Teaching Professor at UC San Diego, in the Department of Cell and Developmental Biology.
 Before joining UCSD, I received my PhD from the Harvard-MIT Program in Health Sciences and Technology.
 As a teaching-focused faculty member, my primary role (and passion) is teaching and designing undergraduate courses.
-I also conduct education research to characterize student reasoning and visual literacy in biochemistry, and I develop curricular materials to equip biologists with programming and quantitative skills.
+I also conduct education research to characterize student reasoning and visual literacy in chemistry, and I develop curricular materials to equip biologists with programming and quantitative skills.
 I love being in the classroom, and I care deeply about building a culture of joy and inclusion in my classes.

 News